greg-raven/hdc/_posts/2023-06-04-the-2023-victor-valley-bicycle-tour.md

 : Contact us through [our FaceBook page](https://www.facebook.com/victorvalleybicycletour).

 **Have I heard of VVBT?**
 : Yes!
-The VVBT provides the “Pass bicycles 3 feet min” signs around the Victor Valley.
+The VVBT provides the "Pass bicycles 3 feet min" signs around the Victor Valley.
 VVBC also provided the bike fix-it stations on the new bike lane along the Mojave River and at Hesperia Civic Park.

 **Are e-bikes allowed?**
 : Yes, class 1 and 2 e-bikes are allowed.